jaumevr15/Bicing-Stations-Analysis/README.md

 - Number of bikes available at that certain time, specifying if there are mechanic or electric.
 - Status of the station (Is it working?
 Does it charge e-bikes?).
 - Time of updated and reported data.
-* At the same time, extracted the Station's location from a web_scrapping file made by Laurent Guerguy (github:laurent-guerguy).
+* At the same time, extracted the Station's location from a web_scrapping file made by [Laurent Guerguy] (https://github.com/laurent-guerguy).

 ## Cleaning (0_data_cleaning.ipynb)
 * The original dataset is pretty clean by default.
 First thing to be aware of is the format of the datetime columns (in Epoch time), which need to be transformed into %d %m %Y.